Triangular Loaf of Bread

 Provenance: Deir el Bahri, Mentuhotep II's mortuary temple

-During the bread-making process, the grinding of flour and the mixing of dough, small stones and the ever-present sand became part of any bread which was made, whether for offerings or for domestic use.
+During the bread-making process, the grinding of flour and the mixing of dough, small stones, and the ever-present sand became part of any bread which was made, whether for offerings or domestic use.
 These gritty elements wore down the enamel of the teeth which led to abscesses.
 Cavities, caused today by refined sugar, were not the culprits in tooth loss in ancient Egypt.

 Inv. no.: 1981.1.14